 Animal sacrifice is regularly practiced in traditional African and Afro-American religions.

 Buddhism and Taoism generally prohibit killing of animals, some animal offerings, such as fowl, pigs, goats, fish, or other livestock, are accepted in some Taoism sects and beliefs in Chinese folk religion.

-I would like it to be known, that in no way do I condone cruelty to animals or endorse acts of violence towards animals.
+We would like it to be known, that in no way do we condone cruelty to animals or endorse acts of violence towards animals.

 ~ ○ ~